ozz-animation

 "additive" : false, // Creates a delta animation that can be used for additive blending.

 "additive_reference" : "animation", // Select reference pose to use to build additive/delta animation.
-Can be "animation" to use the 1st animation keyframe as reference, or "skeleton" to use skeleton bind pose.
+Can be "animation" to use the 1st animation keyframe as reference, or "skeleton" to use skeleton rest pose.

 "sampling_rate" : 0, // Selects animation sampling rate in hertz.
 Set a value <= 0 to use imported scene default frame rate.